penspinner/react-time-slicer/README.md

 # React Time Slicer

-React Time Slicer renders children during idle periods to alleviate lag on high priority updates (like updating an input) that triggers render in a heavy low priority update (like rendering charts).
+React Time Slicer renders React nodes during idle periods to alleviate lag on high priority updates (like updating an input) that triggers render in a heavy low priority update (like rendering charts).

 Idle period renders are only available on the browsers specified in this [link](https://caniuse.com/#feat=requestidlecallback).
 Other browsers will cause React Time Slicer to render children in a 30 millisecond throttler.